gvwilson/sensibleadventures/princess-bear/ending.md

 ## Chapter N-1: The Bear's Choice

-Rust and the prince and princess floated on in silence.
-The only other raft they saw was being pulled upriver by two weary donkeys.
-The bear ordered Prince Thokmay and Princess Ogmin to hide in the lean-to, and then sat in front of it and grunted a hello as it passed.
+Rust and her two captives floated on in silence.
+The only other raft they saw was being pulled upriver by two weary donkeys led by a girl who gave them no more than a glance.
+A man and a boy sat cross-legged on the raft, the man whittling and the boy pushing the raft away from snags every once in a while with a long pole.

-As the other raft drifted by, the prince and princess could hear one of the raftsmen singing a slow, sad song.
-The words floated over the river to them like wisps of cloud in a blue summer sky.
-"Oooh, just one time...
-I would take the northwest passage..."
+The bear ordered Prince Thokmay and Princess Ogmin into the lean-to and then sat in front of it and grunted a hello as the raft passed by.
+From their hiding place, the prince and princess could hear the raftsmen singing a slow, sad song.
+The words floated over the river like clouds in a blue summer sky.

 "Sergeant Dorbu used to sing that one," Prince Thokmay whispered in his sister's ear.
 "It was so beautiful, sometimes I thought the trees were going to tear out